santiment/san-webkit/README.md

 - If `Accept and Continue` button is absent: click anywhere on the page and type `thisisunsafe`
 - Reset `HSTS` for the local domain in the `chrome://net-internals/#hsts` settings

+## Environment variables

+- `process.env.BACKEND_URL` - Main backend endpoint
+- `process.env.GQL_SERVER_URL` - Graphql endpoint that is platform agnostic
+- `process.env.NODE_GQL_SERVER_URL` - Graphql endpoint that is used only on the server side

 ### Shared Signals coding convention

 Signals can be stored in a container to allow them to be passed across function or file boundaries.